-When a person is well-travelled, the common connotation is that he/she is rich.
+When a person is well-traveled, the common connotation is that he/she is rich.
 While it speaks the truth to some, it isn’t always the case for a traveling OFW.
 An Overseas Filipino Worker is a Filipino citizen who braves a life abroad to earn a living (not traveling), hence the term.

-Because it is the ultimate goal of an OFW to provide a real life to the loved ones back home – helping a sibling finish from school, building a modest house for a new family, providing financial assistance to parents and so on – becoming rich and traveling are evasive commodities.
+Because it is the ultimate goal of an OFW to provide a real-life to the loved ones back home – helping a sibling finish from school, building a modest house for a new family, providing financial assistance to parents and so on – becoming rich and traveling are evasive commodities.
 BUT, not impossible.

 Here are eight things that make traveling for OFWs possible.
 While these may not necessarily apply to everybody, suffice it to say, these worked well for me.
 Related Article: A Filipino Wanderluster’s Perks of Working in the Middle East

 Being wowed at the travel photos or adventure stories of your friends is not enough.
 There has to be stubbornly urging deep within you to go out there, take the plunge, and experience the world yourself.
 That insatiable hunger to scuba dive in the Great Barrier Reef, or to summit the Everest, or to discover the Merry Cemetery, should make you restless the whole day you’re tempted to quit your job.
 Traveling should mean everything to you.

 While it is a given fact that an OFW has an indelible responsibility of providing financial support to loved ones back home, travel should come next in line.
 Where your money goes, where your priorities are too and vice-versa.
 Make it a habit of stashing a budget for traveling expenses (more than the shopping expenses).